Assignment: Material Subcontracting Arrangement

 - Download How-to Guide for Submitting an Assignment: Material Subcontracting Arrangement [PDF, 980 KB]

 Note that when evaluating a Material Subcontracting Arrangement: Change of Registry Service Provider, ICANN may refer the proposed Registry Service Provider to a Technical Evaluation Panel.
+Additionally, Registry System Testing may be required.
 Registry Operator would be responsible for fees incurred.